Hazard Communications: An Employers Guide

 What is Hazard Communication?

 Hazard communication is the set of processes and procedures organizations use to protect workers from hazardous substances that pose a risk to their health and safety.
-These programs are particularly important for workplaces that store, use or process hazardous chemicals as their workforces are more often exposed to hazardous chemicals.
-OSHA’s Hazard Communications Standards include requirements for labels and safety data sheets, employee communication such as information and training, and protective measures that have been shown to reduce the frequency of on-the-job injuries and illnesses.
+These programs are particularly important for workplaces that store, use or process chemical products as their workforces are more often exposed to hazardous chemicals.
+OSHA’s Hazard Communications Standards include requirements for labels and safety data sheets, as well as employee communication such as information and training.
+These protective measures have been shown to improve occupational safety and reduce the frequency of on-the-job injuries and illnesses.

 According to research from the Centers for Disease Control and Prevention (CDC), the five most common substances that cause “chemical exposure injuries” on job sites include:

 - Sulfuric acid